 Beam Central Vacuum was founded in 1957 by Robert Sampson in Webster City, Iowa out of what was once a washing machine manufacturing company.
 The product in the early years was also sold under the name Manorvac.
-In 198,7 Beam Central Vacuum was purchased by AB Electrolux of Sweden and in 2007 BEAM Industries became BEAM by Electrolux Central Vacuum Systems.
+In 1987, Beam Central Vacuum was purchased by AB Electrolux of Sweden and in 2007 BEAM Industries became BEAM by Electrolux Central Vacuum Systems.
 In 2010, Beam moved its manufacturing operation to Juarez, Mexico and soon thereafter moved its office headquarters to Charlotte, NC.
 In 2018, Beam Vacuum was sold to a third party investment group.

-Beam by Electrolux offers three central vacuum lines:
+Recently, Beam by Electrolux has offered three central vacuum lines:

 - Beam Alliance Central Vacuum series was introduced in 2013 and included two-way communication between the unit and the hose handle.
 This permits the user to obtain diagnostics while controlling the speed of the motors.
-The trash receptacle is secured by a series of easily releasable magnets, the unit is stated to run quieter, and it has an eye-catching blue back-light on the face of the unit.
+The trash receptacle is secured by a series of easily releasable magnets, and it has an eye-catching blue back-light on the face of the unit.
 Motors of Chinese origin were found in the unit that we sampled.

 - Beam Serenity Central Vacuum series was initiated in the mid 1990's, most likely in response to MD Manufacturing's Silent Master line from 1988, which provided a far quieter central vacuum unit.
-The line continues to offer quiet operation added to their standard Classic offering.
-To achieve its lower noise level, it must have the external muffler attached.
+The line continues to offer quiet operation compared to their standard Classic offering.

 - Beam Classic Central Vacuum represents Beam's historical central vacuum that is value priced without any sound suppression.
-Similar to all of their other units, it empties from the bottom and has an inverted, center-weighted cloth filter which is currently featuring "Gore Technology".
+Similar to all of their other units, it empties from the bottom and has an inverted, center-weighted cloth filter which has featured "Gore Technology".

 Beam by Electrolux has done a tremendous job of central vacuum awareness and has popularized the concept in Canada and a number of other countries.
 Partnering with UC Davis, Beam Central Vacuum produced a very helpful study proving central vacuums reduce common symptoms of allergy sufferers.